 Welcome to the middle bet calculator website.
 We have built all the tools you need to make your sports betting (and specifically your middle) experience better!
 Below we have a middle bet calculator and also some more information about middling bets in general.

 Our middle calculator allows you to enter the odds values (associated to either spreads or totals) at two different sportsbooks to determine your middle bet opportunity.
-We allow you to enter your stake as well so you can see exactly how much money you can win if your middle hits, and the small amount you may lose if it misses.
+We allow you to enter your stake, as well as the spread or total amount you are betting on.
+This is so that you can see exactly how much money you can win if your middle hits and the amount you may lose if it misses.
+The calculator purposefully, to create you the best middle, automatically registers the smaller total as an Overs bet and the larger total as an Unders bet.
 You can also change your stake on one of the sides of the bets if you have a lean (that is you favor one of the bets).
 This is called a Weighted Middle.

 What is a middle bet?